My child is deaf – what can I do?

-How can I communicate with him?
+How can I communicate with my child?

-He will always understand, as you will be talking to him within daily routines of changing feeding and washing.
+Your child will always understand, as you will be talking to him within daily routines of changing feeding and washing.

-He will definitely understand that you love being with him and playing with him as you tickle and smile and talk in a positive way.
+Your child will definitely understand that you love being with him and playing with him as you tickle and smile and talk in a positive way.

 No new baby understands words at first, but they all love interactive play and the different tones of your voice.
 With the hearing aids/CI we have today your play and talk is also available to deaf babies/children.
 Make the most of opportunities of interaction and play and you will enjoy communicating and playing with him and seeing him develop.

-Does he have to wear hearing aids?
+Do my child have to wear hearing aids?